 Cecilia Chung, MD, MPH, and colleagues used BioVU, Vanderbilt’s DNA biobank linked to de-identified electronic health records, to study 157 patients who received codeine.
 They found that patients in the PM or IM groups (44%) had lower rates of pain response while receiving codeine compared to the normal and ultrarapid metabolizer groups.

 The researchers developed a response score that includes CYP2D6 phenotype and clinical variables.
-Their findings, reported in The Pharmacogenomics Journal, support using genetic and clinical information to prescribe an alternate analgesic to patients with a codeine response score resulting in pain response rate below 10%.
+Their findings, reported in The Pharmacogenomics Journal, support using genetic and clinical information to prescribe an alternate analgesic to patients with a codeine response score resulting in a pain response rate below 10%.

 This research was supported by the National Institutes of Health (grants GM109145, GM131770, AR073764) and the Veterans Health Administration.